-Both NLTK and spaCy are not able to perform in this scenario and thus TextBlob library comes under spotlight.
-TextBlob is designed to handle both structured and unstructured form of data.
+Both NLTK and spaCy are not able to perform in this scenario and thus TextBlob library comes under the spotlight.
+TextBlob is designed to handle both structured and unstructured forms of data.

-In this article we will be looking on Sentiment Analysis and how we can perform a Simple Analytics process with TextBlob library.
+In this article, we will be looking at Sentiment Analysis and how we can perform a Simple Analytics process with the TextBlob library.

-Sentiment Analysis is a step based technique of using Natural Language Processing algorithms to analyse textual data.
+Sentiment Analysis is a step-based technique of using Natural Language Processing algorithms to analyze textual data.

 With the help of Sentiment Analysis using Textblob hidden information could be seen.
 This information is usually hidden in collected and stored data.

 The analysis can show how positive or negative the text data is.
-There are many practical applications of this process.
-For example These reports could help companies in creating customer oriented strategies.
+There are many practical applications for this process.
+For example, These reports could help companies in creating customer-oriented strategies.

 Another major example of using Sentiment analysis is in Social Media channels.
-Platforms like Facebook, Twitter are using this technique for preventing the spread of fake and hatred news.
+Platforms like Facebook, Twitter are using this technique for preventing the spread of fake and hateful news.

 You already have the picture in your mind that what is Sentiment Analysis now.
 Let us move to the factors through which an algorithm reports the sentiment from any textual data.

 There are three main factors: